Choosing the Right Voiceover Recording Equipment

 The third option is only really there because I promised you three entry points.
 Truth be told I wouldn’t spend this much on a pair of headphones.
 I would spend more money on a pair of great studio monitors and keep my DT 770s.
 Should you have a need to splash the cash though these are a great looking set of headphones that sound great too.

 So what should you be thinking about when buying a computer.
 Mainly the RAM, the processor and the hard drive.
 RAM is specified in GB and Hz and if I was being general, I would say get as much as your budget will allow.
 Ideally you should be looking at a computer with 16GB of RAM, although 8GB may do the job.
 Be aware that some computers will let you upgrade the amount of RAM over time.
 Others will not.
 If you are going to be recording and editing one vocal line with not a lot of processing/plugins then 8GB may do the job just fine.
 As I’ve mentioned before you are better to be working well within your computers capabilities.
-As soon as your computer is being overloaded it will start to heat up and the fans will go in to overdrive.

 When looking at the processing of a computer, that’s when things may start to get a little confusing.
 Especially as it begins to get harder to compare like for like.
 Mac and PCs use different generations of processors.
 Within the apple range you are in pretty safe hands, especially with any new model.
 Whilst looking at PC’s.
 You may find that you get more value for money with a Ryzen processor than Intel.